Pluto (Marvel Comics): Fictional character biography

-Pluto attempts to invade both Olympus, home of the Greek Gods and Asgard, home of Thor and his fellow Asgardians on numerous occasions, each without success.
-Pluto forms an alliance with Ares, his nephew and Olympian God of War, and attempts to foment war between Olympus and Asgard, but is defeated in combat by Thor.
+Pluto attempts to invade both Olympus, home of the Greek gods and Asgard, home of Thor and his fellow Asgardians on numerous occasions, each without success.
+Pluto forms an alliance with Ares, his nephew and Olympian god of war, and attempts to foment war between Olympus and Asgard, but is defeated in combat by Thor.
 Pluto eventually makes an alliance with other death gods and demons.
-He allies himself with Queen Hippolyte, Queen of the Amazons, and Ares, who also believes that Zeus refusal to force the humans to worship them is a mistake.
+He allies himself with Hippolyte, the queen of the Amazons, and Ares, who also believes that Zeus refusal to force the humans to worship them is a mistake.
 However Hippolyte only wants Hercules to be hers and has no interest in Pluto's desire to be worshipped by humanity again.
 Pluto attempts to sponsor the divorce of Hercules and Hebe to marry Hercules to Hippolyte as well as Ares to marry Venus.
 According to Olympian law, Hercules and Venus are not allowed to fight their partners when Hippolyte and Ares assist Pluto in conquering Olympus.
 However, this plan was exposed by Ghost Rider, and ultimately fails as Zeus, after some hesitation at first, finally forbids the unions.

 Pluto later allied with Ulik and Loki against Thor.
 Pluto sought to create a "nether-hole" that would destroy the universe.
 He fought and defeated the Stranger, but was defeated by the Thing and the Hulk, whom the Stranger had brought with him.
 Pluto allied in a scheme with other death gods and demons.
 He was devoured by Demogorge, but released by Thor.
 Pluto later held the Avengers prisoner in Tartarus at Zeus's behest, but the Avengers battled their way out and escaped.

 To circumvent Zeus' decree, Pluto attempts to conquer Earth with the help of Lorelei.
 Pluto transforms Lorelei into a copy of the Valkyrie and drains her of her power and memories.
 He then uses the absorbed power to take control of the real Valkyrie to turn Earth into a realm of the dead itself.
 The Valkyrie's presence masks his own influence and Zeus' decree still allows Pluto to annex other realms of the dead.
 Pluto is eventually stopped by the Defenders who bring Lorelei along, thinking her to be their teammate.
 The clash of the two Valkyries releases Lorelei from the spell and together they turned on Pluto and ended his plan.